OwnYouLtd/OwnYou_MVP/README.md

 ## What is our go-to-market?
 1. The app is fun, it is free, it is novel - early adopters want to experiment.
 Small marketing budget at web 3 conferences, promotion via popular tech/crypto podcasts, speaking events
 2. Publishers that want to experiment with verifiable zero-party personal metadata.
-They deploy the ownyou login SDK which attracts more user app downloads as early adopter
+They deploy the ownyou login SDK which attracts more user app downloads as early adopter.
+We are exploring SSP partnerships.
-> SSP partnership?
 3. Advertisers value to quality of OwnYou meta-data, they suggest more publishers use the free SDK.
-> DSP partnership
+We are exploring DSP partnerships.